grab/grabplatform-sdk-js/README.md

 #### Step 3 - Perform authorized operations

-In the implicit flow, there's a little less work needed to make calls to an endpoint that requires authentication.
+In the implicit flow, there's a little less work needed to make calls to an endpoint that requires authorization.

 ```javascript
 let tokenResult = GrabID.getResult();